 How to: Massage a pea-sized amount onto dry skin.
 Soak a washcloth in warm water and press over face.
 Repeat.
 Gently wipe face and pat dry.

-Yes - the nostrils are a surprisingly delightful place to apply the Baume!
+Yes - the nostrils are a surprisingly delightful place to apply the baume!
 With clean hands - apply some of the baume to the inside and outside parts of your nostrils.
 Not only will the olive oil and shea butter soothe any dryness, the herbs will work wonders to help clear out stuffiness and ward off any pathogens.

 7) Chest Rub for a Cold

 The strong aromatics of the infused herbs and the essential oils may bring relief to a congested or tight feeling chest.
+Massage a dollop on the neck and chest before a bath, a shower, or before bed.

 8) Cuticle Cream